Ice-mao/RL_AUV_tracking/README.md

 ```
 python SB3_learning --env TargetTracking1 --map TestMap_AUV --nb_envs 5 --choice 0 --render 0
 ```
+if you want to run in my scenario,you should add my config[TestMap.json](config%2FTestMap.json) in you World.
 ## Additional information

 If you want to know more details,you should read the code.